-The following recent criminal incidents and arrests were reported by Shrewsbury police.
+The following criminal incidents and arrests were reported by Shrewsbury police.
 An arrest does not constitute a conviction.

-The accident …
+The case background …

 — Edited press release from the Monmouth County Prosecutor’s Office